Short-form content: Video clip

 Video clips are a form of short-form content that involves a small portion of a longer recording of a video (often from various sources such as movies (from both professional and amateur sources), television shows or entertainment videos) that is uploaded onto the Internet.

 Video clips can be of any format, whether as standard video (using any available video resolution) or vertical video (the latter being commonly used for short-form content), and can be up to several minutes long depending on the content being used.
 Such content may include internet memes, out-of-context snippets, and many others.
 They can also be used to attract the public to the user's other accounts or other long-form contents.
 The term is also used more loosely to mean any video program, including a full program, uploaded onto a website or other medium.

-Video clips emerged during the early days of the World Wide Web in the 1990s before growing in popularity in the 2000s with the creation of video sharing sites such as YouTube.
-They are popular among certain groups of people, especially young ones (specifically those of Millennials (aka Generation Y), Generation Z and Alpha), shaping modern Internet culture.
+Video clips appeared during the early days of the World Wide Web in the 1990s, and then grew in popularity in the 2000s with the creation of video sharing sites such as YouTube.
+They are popular among certain groups of people, including that of Millennials (aka Generation Y), Generation Z and Alpha, which helped to shape the modern Internet culture.
+By mid-2006, there were millions of video clips available online, with new websites springing up focusing entirely on offering free video clips to users.

-On the Internet

-Video clips gained popularity online in the 2000s.
-By mid-2006 there were millions of video clips available online, with new websites springing up focusing entirely on offering free video clips to users.
 Many established corporate sites added the ability to clip existing video content on their websites.

 While most of this content is non-exclusive and available on competing sites, some companies produce their own videos and do not need to rely on the work of outside companies or amateurs.